tcakmak0/elliptic-curve-implementation/README.md

 - `pycryptodom`: Used for AES encryption and decryption.

 Please make sure to install these dependencies using the provided `requirements.txt` file.
+All the libraries except pycryptodom are included by default

 ## Examples